INFO-201-Fall-2023/Final-Project-Group11/README.md

 **Group 11: Elizabeth Williams, Soha Sultana, and Brittney Oeur**

 ## Story Pitch:
-*Your project proposal will include a "story pitch" or "elevator pitch" where you will briefly describe (~500 words) A) what is the story you intend to tell/visualize and B) why that is an interesting and compelling story.
-Your pitch should make a clear argument about why someone would care about your story and why they might find it interesting.*

 The story our group intends to tell is about the relationship between tobacco use, employment status and/or education level, and mental health.
-Such as how the use of tobacco/smoking, the status of someone’s employment, and education level may have an impact on their mental health.
+Such as how the use of tobacco/smoking, the status of someone’s employment and/or education level may have an impact on their mental health.

 We believe this an interesting and compelling story because it touches on a topic that affects a large portion of the population.
 In recent years, the awareness of mental health has risen tremendously, and advocating for people to seek professional help has been more accepted by mainstream culture.
 In addition, smoking is a widespread habit that affects the lives of millions of people, and its impact on mental health is often overlooked.
 By exploring this topic, we can shed light on the issues.
 Moreover, the impact of employment status and/or education level on smoking and mental health can highlight the larger issue of socioeconomic inequality.
 Within the context of the ongoing pandemic, the relationship between smoking and mental health has become even more pertinent.
 Stress and anxiety levels have been on the rise, which has led people to turn to smoking as a coping mechanism.
 This can then lead to an increased need for mental health support, especially for those in lower socioeconomic brackets who may have more limited resources.